-YOUNGSTOWN, N.Y.-Twenty Troopers assigned to the 2nd Squadron, 101st Cavalry Regiment earned their silver spurs after completing a threeday long "Spur Ride" at the Youngstown Lewiston Training Area, outside of Niagara Falls from August 16 to 18, 2023.
+YOUNGSTOWN, N.Y. -Twenty Troopers assigned to the 2nd Squadron, 101st Cavalry Regiment earned their silver spurs after completing a threeday long "Spur Ride" at the Youngstown Lewiston Training Area, outside of Niagara Falls from August 16 to 18, 2023.

-"It's an esprit-de-corps event where we take our best scouts across the squadron where they have to conduct scout tasks to standard and then various other physical activities over a 48 hour period," said squadron Command the 101st for two years, fin-Sgt.
+"It's an esprit-de-corps event where we take our best scouts across the squadron where they have to conduct scout tasks to standard and then various other physical activities over a 48 hour period," said squadron Command Sgt.
 Maj.
 Jonathan Cross.